benscarlson/mosey/README.md

 # What is mosey?

 Mosey is an integrated set of tools that allows you to work with large animal movement datasets.
 Implemented in R and command-line ready, mosey downloads data directly from [Movebank](https://www.movebank.org) and stores it in a relational database.
-Browse the data on a map, extract environmental data using [Google Earth Engine](https://developers.google.com/earth-engine/datasets), or access the database in your R analysis scripts.
+Browse the data on a map, extract environmental data using [Google Earth Engine](https://developers.google.com/earth-engine/datasets), or access the database in your analysis scripts.

 # Why use mosey?